JLanzuisi/Jack-SB/about-author-acknowledge.md

 was male or female.
 But now I'm thankful to be non-binary, for it has given me a creative edge, a humility, a sense of humor, the willingness to listen to the rain, and a desire to help the marginalized.
-My previous (nonfiction) book *Rebuild: The Economy, Leadership, and You,* offers a hopeful recipe for tackling our interconnected crises by reimagining ourselves, our organizations, and our economies.
+My previous (nonfiction) book *Rebuild: The Economy, Leadership, and You: A Toolkit for Builders of a Better World,* offers a hopeful recipe for tackling our interconnected crises by reimagining ourselves, our organizations, and our economies.
 Just like being male and female has enabled me to become a more compassionate